 If you are not totally satisfied with your purchase, please contact me ASAP.
 I have never had a customer return a piece, but if you should need to return an item, please do so within 48 hours of receiving the order.
 (Custom orders and personalized jewelry are NOT returnable.)
 Items must be returned in the original packaging and the same condition as when they were sold.
 The buyer is responsible for return shipping, including insurance.

-Custom orders are gladly accepted!
+It depends on the request, my current availability and my materials inventory.
 I do require payment in full before I start a custom order.
 I will do my best to accommodate requests, but I will not copy other lampwork artists’ beads, and I will let you know if something is beyond my ability. (like sculptural work—not really my thing!)

-Please know that while I can duplicate my designs, they are hand made, and will have subtle differences in details and size.
+Please know that while I can duplicate my designs, they are handmade, and will have subtle differences in details and size.
 Please allow for +/- 1mm on custom beads.

 Since I take custom orders, I do not place reserves on beads that are currently listed.
 I am happy to remake beads that have been sold if it is possible to do so.